wp-plugins/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 1.0.2 =
+Important bug-fixes that affect use of the plugin with installations using non-default table name prefixes and multi-site installations.

 = 1.0.1 =
 Please upgrade if you see errors like these or if you are on PHP < 5.3: